zhangxingshuo/math-research-17/log.md

 - _BV_, Chapter 11, Interior Point Methods
 - CS 229, Lecture 7b, Mixture of Gaussians
 - _Murphy_, Chapter 2, Probability Theory

+## May 25
+- Fang and Radcliffe, "On the Spectra of General Random Graphs" ([link to paper](http://www.math.ucsd.edu/~fan/wp/randomsp.pdf))

+  Paper establishes bounds on the eigenvalues of the adjacency and normalized Laplacian matrices of graphs where each edge is determined by an independent random variable.
+While not exactly the case for the expectation of a time-varying graph, the approach is similar.
+However, the paper uses the probability expected adjacency matrix, whereas we plan on rounding the probabilities for a genuine adjacency matrix.